UPPAALModelChecker/docs.uppaal.org/content/language-reference/system-description/templates/locations.md

 Semantically, urgent locations are equivalent to:

-*   adding an extra clock, <tt>x</tt>, that is reset on every incomming edge, and
+*   adding an extra clock, say `x`, that is reset on every incomming edge, and
-*   adding an invariant <tt>x <= 0</tt> to the location.
+*   adding an invariant `x <= 0` to the location.

 ## Committed locations

-Like urgent locations, committed locations freeze time.
+Like urgent locations, committed locations also freeze time.
 Furthermore, if any process is in a committed location, the next transition must involve an edge from one of the committed locations.

 Committed locations are useful for creating atomic sequences and for encoding synchronization between more than two components.
 Notice that if several processes are in a committed location at the same time, then they will interleave.